 When published hash values are used to secure the trusted update mechanism, an active authorization of the update process by the Security Administrator is always required.
 The secure transmission of an authentic hash value from the developer to the Security Administrator is one of the key factors to protect the trusted update mechanism when using published hashes and the guidance documentation needs to describe how this transfer has to be performed.
 For the verification of the trusted hash value by the Security Administrator different use cases are possible.
 The Security Administrator could obtain the published hash value as well as the update file(s) and perform the verification outside the TOE while the hashing of the update file(s) could be done by the TOE or by other means.
-Authentication as Security Administrator and initiation of the trusted update would in this case be regarded as ”active authorization” of the trusted update.
+Authentication as Security Administrator and initiation of the trusted update would in this case be regarded as ‘active authorization’ of the trusted update.
 Alternatively, the Administrator could provide the TOE with the published hash value together with the update file(s) and the hashing and hash comparison is performed by the TOE.
 In case of successful hash verification, the TOE can perform the update without any additional step by the Security Administrator.
-Authentication as Security Administrator and sending the hash value to the TOE is regarded as “active authorization” of the trusted update (in case of successful hash verification), because the Administrator is expected to load the hash value only to the TOE when intending to perform the update.
+Authentication as Security Administrator and sending the hash value to the TOE is regarded as ‘active authorization’ of the trusted update (in case of successful hash verification), because the Security Administrator is expected to load the hash value only to the TOE when intending to perform the update.
 As long as the transfer of the hash value to the TOE is performed by the Security Administrator, loading of the update file(s) can be performed by the Security Administrator or can be automatically downloaded by the TOE from a repository.

-If the digital signature mechanism is selected, the verification of the signature shall be performed by the TOE itself.
+If ‘X.509 certificate’ or ‘digital signature’ is selected, the verification of the signature must be performed by the TOE itself.
 For the published hash option, the verification can be done by the TOE itself as well as by the Security Administrator.
 In the latter case use of TOE functionality for the verification is not mandated, so verification could be done using non-TOE functionality of the device containing the TOE or without using the device containing the TOE.

-For distributed TOEs all TOE components shall support Trusted Update.
-The verification of the signature or hash on the update shall either be done by each TOE component itself (signature verification) or for each TOE component (hash verification).
+For distributed TOEs all TOE components must support Trusted Update.
+The verification of the signature or hash on the update should either be done by each TOE component itself (signature verification) or for each TOE component (hash verification).

 Updating a distributed TOE might lead to the situation where different TOE components are running different software versions.
 Depending on the differences between the different software versions the impact of a mixture of different software versions might be no problem at all or critical to the proper functioning of the TOE.
-The TSS shall detail the mechanisms that support the continuous proper functioning of the TOE during trusted update of distributed TOEs.
+The TSS must detail the mechanisms that support the continuous proper functioning of the TOE during trusted update of distributed TOEs.

-Future versions of this cPP will mandate the use of a digital signature mechanism for trusted updates.
+The next version of this cPP will mandate the use of a digital signature or X.509 certificate for trusted updates.
+Published hash will no longer be allowed.

-If certificates are used by the update verification mechanism, certificates are validated in accordance with FIA_X509_EXT.1/Rev and should be selected in FIA_X509_EXT.2.1.
+If “X.509 certificate” is selected, certificates are validated in accordance with FIA_X509_EXT.1/Rev and must be selected in FIA_X509_EXT.2.1.
 Additionally, FPT_TUD_EXT.2 must be included in the ST.